-- Wash out the flour bowl (or don’t if you’re lazy like me), dry, and coat with a nonstick cooking spray.
+- Wash out the flour bowl, dry, and coat with a non-stick cooking spray.
 Place the dough ball in the bowl and cover loosely with a dishcloth.
-Place in a warm spot to proof for about 1 hour, until it’s doubled in size.
+Place in a warm spot to proof for about 1 hour, until it's doubled in size.

 - Meanwhile, prepare the filling by bringing a large pot of the lentils, water, salt, and 2 whole garlic cloves to boil over high heat.
 Once boiling, reduce to low and simmer for about 25 minutes, or until the lentils are tender.
 Drain very well, extracting all the water.